ProFormA/proformaxml/Whitepaper.md

 The optional attribute <b>parent-uuid</b> should be used whenever a task is changed.
 It is a pointer to the original task-uuid.
 This is useful for version trees.

 The task itself must have an attribute <b>lang</b> which specifies the natural language used.
 The description, title etc should be written in this language.
-The content of the “lang” attribute must comply with the IETF BCP 47, RFC 4647 and ISO 639-1:2002 standards.
+The content of the "lang" attribute must comply with the the ISO 639-1 standard for language codes (e.g. `de`) and ISO 3166-1 alpha-2 for country codes (e.g. `de-CH`).

 ### 5.3 The description part